 Class 1 have recently been exploring how to safe safe on the internet.
 Below are some of the posters they created...

 Thank you to all the children and parents/carers who joined us on our E-Safety launch day and who took the time to complete E-Safety tasks 1 and 2.
 We hope you found it a valuable experience, sitting as a family and discussing your own online activity and experiences.
 The results of the first task are below, for you to see.
 The E-Safety Team

-What a fantastic E-Safety and Computing week we have had.
-The entire school have been considering the safest way to interact online and have been working together to give advice on online gaming, chat rooms, emails and texts, building online profiles and what to say or do if you feel unsafe.
-The children did brilliantly and are showing how much they have learned during the E-Safety Excellence projects they completed with their parents/carers.
-They also set themselves targets, considering what they would change or do differently to be safe.
+During E-Safety and Computing, the entire school consider the safest way to interact online and work together to give advice on online gaming, chat rooms, emails and texts, building online profiles and what to say or do if you feel unsafe.

 Click on the picture above to try some of the E-Safety activities yourself.